Whether you are having a teamwork online or in-person, it is the key to successful business in most companies. Why? Let me explain.

 - finding out more about individual interests of your employees

-What other ways of improving teamwork worked for you?
+What other ways of improving teamwork online or in-person worked for you?
 Feel free to share in the comments!